Van Jefferson Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Season Stats

-- Jefferson has collected 708 receiving yards (47.2 per game) and six touchdowns, hauling in 44 balls on 81 targets.
+- Jefferson has caught 44 passes on 81 targets for 708 yards and six touchdowns, averaging 47.2 yards per game.

 - Jefferson (15 red zone targets) has been the recipient of 14.6% of his team's 103 red zone pass attempts.